National Anthem (Lana Del Rey song): Synopsis

 The video begins with Del Rey performing as Marilyn Monroe in a re-enactment of Monroe's infamous 1962 performance of "Happy Birthday, Mr. President".
 The rest of the video depicts Del Rey as Jacqueline Kennedy and rapper ASAP Rocky as John F. Kennedy in re-enactments of home videos during which they party on yachts, lay out by the pool, and run on the beach with their three small children.
 The video ends with a re-enactment of the infamous Zapruder film showing Kennedy's assassination and Del Rey reading from a love letter addressed to Kennedy, which is written from the perspective of Onassis reflecting on her and Kennedy's relationship, saying "And I remember when I met him, it was so clear that he was the only one for me."
 As well as his charm and personality, saying "When he walked in... every woman's head turned, everyone stood up to talk to him."
-This monologue is often misattributed to be a real Onassis letter, but was written by Lana Del Rey.
+This monologue may be derived from a little known-letter from Jacqueline Onassis to her husband, but in fact the letter seen in the video is an original piece written by Lana Del Rey.